Rethinking Complex Queries on Knowledge Graphs with Neural Link Predictors: Self loop

 \section{Self loop}

 Though this circumstance is allowed in logic and explained in our Section~\ref{sec:methodology}, we find that it is rare in real-world KG like NELL.
 In fact, there are only four relations in NELL that have self-loop.
 In FB15k and FB15k-237, most of the self-loop triples are redundant like ``New York is located at New York''.
-Thus, we do not sample formulas with self-loop.
+Thus, we do not sample formulas with self-loop, which is also inherited by other work~\citep{yin_textefo_k-cqa_2023,yin_meta_2024}.